 Lisbon and Porto: Urban Surf Adventures

-For those who want both European city culture and surf sessions, the coastal areas around Portugal’s major cities deliver the perfect blend.
+For those who want both European city culture and daily waves, the coastal areas around Portugal’s major cities deliver.
+You get the perfect blend of metropolitan nightlife and early morning offshore sessions.

-• Porto and the North: The “Green Coast” offers a distinctly different experience—colder water, a more rugged coastline, and way thinner crowds.
-Matosinhos provides easy urban surf access via metro—a long sandy beach with harbor wall protection creating mellow, beginner-friendly waves and numerous surf schools.
+• Porto and the North: The “Green Coast” offers colder water, a more rugged coastline, and way thinner crowds.
+Matosinhos provides easy urban surf access via metro with mellow, beginner-friendly waves.

-How to Plan Your Portugal Surf Trip from the USA
+How Do You Plan a Portugal Surfing Trip from the USA?

 Flights to Portugal

-• Main Airports: Your entry point depends on your surf region focus.
-Lisbon (LIS) is the largest and most central for Ericeira, Peniche, and Lisbon coast access.
-Faro (FAO) serves the Algarve perfectly.
-Porto (OPO) gets you to the rugged northern coast.
+• Main Airports: Your entry point depends on your regional focus.
+Lisbon (LIS) is the largest and most central for Ericeira, Peniche, and the Lisbon coast.
+Faro (FAO) serves the Algarve perfectly, while Porto (OPO) gets you to the rugged northern coast.

-• From the US: Portugal connects well with direct or easy one-stop flights from major hubs like New York, Boston, Miami, Chicago, and San Francisco.
-TAP Air Portugal offers the most direct routes, while United and others also service these routes.
+• From the US: Portugal connects well with direct or easy one-stop flights from hubs like New York, Boston, Miami, Chicago, and San Francisco.
+TAP Air Portugal offers the most direct routes, while United and others also service these lanes.

-• Budget Reality: Plan on $425-$600 round-trip economy from the East Coast and $550-$750 from the West Coast, depending on the season and how far in advance you book.
+• Budget Reality: Plan on $425-$600 round-trip economy from the East Coast.
+Expect to pay $550-$750 from the West Coast depending on the season and how early you book.

 Getting Around: Renting a Car is Essential